4925th Test Group: History

 The group was established in 1948 as the 3170th Special Weapons following a decision to consolidate all USAF special weapons activities under Air Force Special Weapons Command (AFSWC).
 It was tasked with testing all aircraft in the United States inventory for nuclear weapons delivery capability.

-In January 1950 President Truman directed the Atomic Energy Commission (AEC) to emphasize the military becoming operational in delivering hydrogen bombs.
-To this end, the military strived to overcome the two major problems: to adapt aircraft and the bombs to each other (referred to as “marriage”) and to develop bombing techniques that were both effective and allowed the aircraft and crew to return from attacks safely.
+In January 1950 President Truman directed the Atomic Energy Commission (AEC) to emphasize the DOD becoming operational in delivering hydrogen bombs.
+To make this possible, DOD had to both adapt aircraft and the bombs to each other (referred to as “marriage”), and to develop bombing techniques that were both effective and allowed the aircraft and crew to return from attacks safely.
 The 4925th Special Weapons Group's mission was to marry nuclear weapons to all suitable types of aircraft, establish the ballistics of each type of nuclear weapon on precision bomb ranges, support the AEC with live test drops at Nevada and in the Pacific, and fly through and sample radioactive nuclear clouds after explosions at test drops.
 The group also recommended military characteristics and requirements for special weapons, provided facilities for training programs, and maintained an instrumentation laboratory and a technical liaison with the Armed Forces Special Weapons Project, AEC, and others.
 The group included bomber, fighter, and helicopter pilots; bombardiers; nuclear project engineers; depot level modification personnel; aerial cameramen; and crew chiefs and crews.
 Each had to have AEC “Q” clearance, a background check by the Federal Bureau of Investigation that went back 15 years.
 The group was established within a double-barbed-wire-fence complex dubbed “Area Charlie”.

 4925th Test Group (Nuclear) at Kirtland Air Force Base (Note: In addition to two B-47s (not pictured), the group’s fleet included two Boeing B-52s (one is pictured in the rear) and three fighters — from left, a Lockheed F-104 Starfighter, a Fiat G.91, and a North American F-100 Super Sabre.)

 Until 1956, the group participated in the majority of atmospheric nuclear tests, both in the Pacific and in the Nevada Test Complex.
 The group completed live drops at both complexes.
 It also conducted ballistic drops with simulated bombs at the Edwards Air Force Base Precision Bombing Range, the AEC Salton Sea Precision Bomb Range, and the Low Altitude Bombing System (LABS) Bombing Range near Edwards.
 The group also participated in drops at the Naval Air Weapons Station China Lake Bombing Range, California, Tonopah Test Range, Nevada, White Sands Missile Range, New Mexico, and at Kirtland Air Force Base’s Bombing Range at Isleta Pueblo, New Mexico.